lalaRLH/EE-UK-APN-Dual-stack-/README.md

 ## Installation

-1. Download the `EE-Dual-Stack.mobileconfig` file.
-May need to download as Zip, unzip in files app, then open mobileconfig file (as apples removed ability to load profile by clicking "RAW."
+1. Download the 'EEdualstackAPN.mobileconfig' file.
-2. Open the file on your iOS/iPadOS device.
+2. Open the file from the Files app on your iOS/iPadOS device.
 3. Go to **Settings > General > VPN & Device Management** to install the profile.

 ## Compatibility